 A: Eventually, yes.
-Depending on local codes, buildings may only be allowed 1-2 roof systems on a particular building.
+Many city codes only allow for 2 roof systems structure on a particular building.
 This depends on how much weight the existing structure can hold.

 If you’re ready to find out if your roof is eligible for recovery or replacement, contact Maxwell Roofing & Sheet Metal today.
 Our team is experienced in both roof replacement and recovery, and we are here to help you.